decargroup/uwb_interface/README.md

 Note that we could have used the `uwb.register_cir_callback()` function instead, which is just a wrapper for `uwb.register_callback()` that automatically sets the message ID to `S10`.

-## How it works internally
+## Backend architecture

-This interface is designed to allow a user to execute functions in the firmware by sending messages over USB.
-However, a second key feature is the ability to register callbacks, such that the UWB module firmware can send a "spontaneous" message without being commanded to do so, which can then be sent to a callback so the user can do what they want with the data.
-For these two features to coexist simultaneously, we had to divide the backend into three seperate threads.
-Three threads (which includes the main starting thread) are created a user creates a `UwbModule()` instance.
+For the message-sending and callback-triggering features to coexist simultaneously, we have divided the backend into three separate processes.
+Three processes (which includes the main starting process) are created whenever a user creates a `UwbModule()` instance.

-### Thread 1: Main Thread
+### Process 1: Main Process
-This is the same thread in which `UwbModule()` was instantiated, as well as where user-triggered commands such as `uwb.get_id()` are called.
+This is the same process in which `UwbModule()` is instantiated, as well as where user-triggered commands such as `uwb.get_id()` are called.

-### Thread 2: Serial monitor
+### Process 2: Serial monitor
-This is a thread that is constantly reading the USB serial output for messages from the firmware.
+This is a process that is constantly reading the USB serial output for messages from the firmware.
 It searches for recognized message prefixes such as `R01`.
 If one is detected, the message is parsed and the message fields are converted to their corresponding types.
-The parsed results and then sent to two places:
+The parsed results are then sent to two places:

 1. A dictionary that holds the latest values for any specific message prefix.
-This is so that functions from the main thread can come collect their responses.
+This is so that functions from the main process can come collect their responses.

-2. Added to a message queue, which is used to trigger callbacks as described by the next thread.
+2. Added to a message queue, which is used to trigger callbacks as described by the next process.

-### Thread 3: Callback dispatcher
+### Process 3: Callback dispatcher
-This thread continuously monitors the message queue described above, looping through any messages in the queue, executing callbacks registered for that message prefix.
-Hence, when a user experiences a callback call, it is inside a different thread (this one) than the main thread.
-Thread 3 and Thread 1 are user-facing threads, whereas Thread 2 is strictly internal.
-The reason Thread 3 and Thread 2 weren't merged into one thread was because callbacks could potentially taking a very long time to execute, which would block the serial reading.
-This way, the serial monitor can continue to operate even if a very long callback is running.
+This process continuously monitors the message queue described above, looping through any messages in the queue, executing callbacks registered for that message prefix.
+Hence, when a user experiences a callback call, it is inside a different process (this one) than the main process.
+Process 3 and Process 1 are user-facing processes, whereas Process 2 is strictly internal.